 10. Their Disneyland Stamina May Surprise you

-Typically, for my kids, they will tell me when they are done with a thing.
+Typically my kids will tell me when they are done with a thing.
 Even with things that are super fun and amazing, the kids will just let me know when they are ready to go.
 So I expected that at Disneyland, they’d be pretty exhausted around 5 pm.
 I thought they’d be telling me they were ready to go.
 But as it turns out, that does not happen at Disneyland- ever.

 So be prepared to stay a bit later.
 Bring warm clothes for the evening, and maybe even a blanket for cooler months.
 Don’t make plans to be back at the hotel at 5 pm because you just might not WANT to.